monsoonmaelstrom/book2/book2.md

 “About me…?” she questions warily.

-“He knows General Iverson is your father,” I say, and I feel her tense slightly.
+“He knows General Iverson is your father,” I explain, and I feel her tense slightly.
+I knew she wouldn’t like it.
+I should have insisted we talk immediately when I came back instead of delaying the inevitable.

 “You told him?”

 “Yes.
 I didn’t have much choice.”
-I run my fingers along her skin.
+I run my fingers along her skin, hoping to keep her here with me, even though I know it’s unlikely.
 “I told you that you wouldn’t like it.
 He also knows about your magic.”

 She pulls away now, sitting up and putting distance between us on the bed.

 “You *told* him?”

 “He heavily implied he already knew, or at least suspected as much.
 So yes.
 I told him.
-Apparently he has more than a passing familiarity with your mother.”
+Apparently, he has more than a passing familiarity with your mother.”

-“Of course he does,” she mutters as she gets off the bed and starts pulling on her clothes.
+“Of course he does,” she mutters irritatedly, as she gets off the bed and starts pulling on her clothes.

 “Where are you going?”

-“To see if I can find Amelia.”
+“To see if I can find Amelia,” she bites out.

 “Amelia?”
-I ask.
+I wonder.

 “Yes!” she snaps back at me.
 “We’re friends!
 Why is everyone so surprised by that?”